Up to $1,200 in Housing Relief for Alaskans

 Timeline: Alaskans can learn more about program eligibility at AlaskaHousingRelief.org The website will begin accepting applications on Monday, June 15, 2020, and will accept them through 11:59 p.m.
 AKDT on June 26, 2020.
 First payments are scheduled for distribution in July.

 Eligibility: Renters or Homeowners in Alaska who have been financially impacted by COVID-19 and whose household income is now less than 80% of Area Median Income.
-See this link to determine income eligibility in each community.
 Only one application is permitted per household.
 Families receiving public housing assistance from AHFC are not eligible for this program but may receive rent relief under another program funded by the U.S. Department of Housing & Urban Development.
-See this link.
+Editor's note: The application period for Safety Net closed at 5:00pm on November 30th, 2021.

 Application Acceptance Process: Following submission of their initial application, Alaskans will receive a confirmation notice by the email or text address they provided.
 The window to apply for housing relief closes at 11:59 p.m. on June 26, 2020.
 The lottery will be conducted the following week and participants will be notified as funding is available.